jmaicaaan/commitji/GOALS.md

 Allow the consumer to add property in the settings where they can format it on their own.
 This will allow flexibility

-- Builder pattern on formatting
+- Builder pattern on formatting x
-- Move to Lerna
+- Move to Lerna x
   - core
-    - name: @commitji/core
+    - name: @commitji/core x
   - vscode-ext
-    - name: @commitji/vs-ext
+    - name: @commitji/vs-ext x
-- Jira support
+- Jira support x
-- Error handling (skipped ones)
+- Error handling (skipped ones) x
 - Publish